stephenslab/smash-paper/README.md

 [MIT license](https://opensource.org/licenses/mit-license.html).
 See
 the [LICENSE](LICENSE) file for the full text of the license.

-# Description
+## Instructions

+To reproduce the results of Xing & Stephens (2016), you need to...
+Please read below for details on each of these steps.

+## What's included

 This repo contains the following directories:

 `res_paper`: .RData objects which contain simulation results for all the simulation studies conducted.
 Specifically:

 * `res_gaus_dscr.RData` : Gaussian simulations with n = 1024 (run in dsc framework; code at https://github.com/zrxing/dscr-smash)
 * `res_gaus_256.RData`, `res_gaus_512.RData` : Gaussian simulations with n = 256 and n = 512 respectively.